kizniche/Mycodo/docs/About.md

 When Inputs and Outputs are combined, PID controllers may be used to create a feedback loop that uses the Output device to modulate an environmental condition the Input measures.
 Certain Inputs may be coupled with certain Outputs to create a variety of different control and regulation applications.
 Beyond simple regulation, Methods may be used to create a changing setpoint over time, enabling such things as thermal cyclers, reflow ovens, environmental simulation for terrariums, food and beverage fermentation or curing, and cooking food ([sous-vide](https://en.wikipedia.org/wiki/Sous-vide)), to name a few.

 Triggers can be set to activate events based on specific dates and times, according to durations of time, or the sunrise/sunset at a specific latitude and longitude.
-Conditionals are used to activates certain events based on the truth of custom user conditional statements (e.g. "Sensor1 > 23 and 10 < Sensor2 < 30").
+Conditionals are used to activates certain events based on the truth of custom user Python code (e.g. "Sensor1 > 23 and 10 < Sensor2 < 30").

 ## Web User Interface